 The Niger triggerfish (Odonus niger) checks all of the boxes when it comes to saltwater aquariums.
-You get a unique football shape with stunning colors (right down to a set of prominent “fangs”).
+First, you get a unique football shape with stunning colors (right down to a set of prominent “fangs”).
 And then there’s a delightful personality once your trigger settles into the tank.
 They’re a genuine delight – provided you can handle their particular quirks.

 Table of Contents: Niger Triggerfish Care